 Flemmi testified he watched and did nothing as Bulger strangled the troubled girl with his bare hands.
-After she was dead he removed her beige sweater, pulled-out her teeth, and then buried her in a basement floor, he testified.
+After she was dead Flemmi removed her beige sweater, pulled-out her teeth as he had done with other victims to thwart identification of bodies, and then buried her in a basement floor, he testified.

 "You murdered your stepdaughter," Brennan charged.
 "In the eyes of the law, yes," Flemmi responded, "but physically no."

 Bulger's lawyer then continued to portray Flemmi as a pedophile, whose actions contributed to his stepdaughter's drug addiction.
 Flemmi became unnerved, pointing at Bulger who sat just eight feet away, snapping, "You want to talk about pedophilia, right over there at that table."
 He then referenced a trip Bulger made to Mexico with a 16-year-old-girlfriend.

 Lawyers for Bulger, who is charged with 19 murders, extortion and racketeering, also questioned Flemmi about the murder of Flemmi's girlfriend, Debbie Davis.